-Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for me?
+Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for you?

 A planning project manager with a Federal Diploma of Higher Education coordinates the project processes.